 I’ve come to the conclusion that one of the only days more challenging than Halloween is the day AFTER Halloween.
 There is nothing quite like a room full of children who’ve eaten nothing but candy over the past 24 hours.
 I’ve heard many teachers say that November 1st should be a school holiday, and I think that sounds like a great idea!
 However, I don’t see that happening anytime soon, so I’ve tried to find ways to go with it rather than fight for my students’ attention all day.
-I’ve combined a few of the activities I like to do with my students for a new product on TpT that you can check out here if you’re interested.
+I’ve combined a few of the activities I like to do with my students, which you can find here if you’re interested.

 These activities range from multiple subject areas.
 If you’re looking for math only ideas or math center ideas, you may want to check out this blog post.